saidsay-so/gateau/README.md

 format which is used by curl and wget to import cookies from a file, and httpie sessions.
 It can also be used to wrap commands (curl, wget, httpie) and import cookies directly without having to use shell's [process substitution](https://en.wikipedia.org/wiki/Process_substitution) or manually create temporary files.
 It imports cookies from Firefox by default if the `--browser` flag is not specified.

+### Support

+#### Browsers

+- Google Chrome
+- Chromium
+- Firefox

+Since almost all other browsers are Chrome-derivatives, it should be straightforward to add support for them.

+#### Output format

+- Netscape cookies.txt
+- httpie session (experimental)

 ### Output (piping) cookies